shaundubuque/aoc-2021/rust/src/day1/notes.md

 ## Approach
 I wanted to make use of fold to explore this syntax and challenges related to borrowing / mutability.
+The solution would have been much simpler had I loops and offset indexes or zip.

 Part 2 Extension: I'd like to extend my implementatino to support windows of variable length vs. 3 in current implementation.